 - Can you hear male voices, but have difficulties hearing female voices?

-If you said “yes” to any of these questions you might have high frequency hearing loss, and it would be a good idea to get in touch with a hearing professional or contact your local MED-EL representative for a complete hearing test and medical diagnosis.
+If you said “yes” to any of these questions you might have high frequency hearing loss, and it would be a good idea to get in touch with a hearing professional for a complete hearing test and medical diagnosis.

 EAS has been the ideal solution for high frequency hearing loss for the last 15 years.
 The first experiments into combining electric and acoustic stimulation were started in 19991.
 Since then, EAS has been developed and refined into a powerful system that gives hearing and listening scores of up to 50 percentage points higher than using hearing aids alone.

 Visit the MED-EL website to learn more about solutions to treat high-frequency hearing loss.

 Like what you read?
 If you have hearing loss—or are just interested in hearing, subscribe to the MED-EL blog to get even more sent straight to your email!